top of page

 Sarah creates solo, collaborative and participatory choreographic performances, often working with diverse collaborators including children and adults, trained and non-trained dancers, disabled and non-disabled performers, artists from different disciplines, and materials/objects.

-Her work is philosophically based in, firstly, a crip politics that embraces and celebrates disability as a valid and valuable lifeway, and, secondly, ecological and posthumanist thinking that acknowledges human's unavoidable entanglements in nonhuman life.
-Her aim is to practice crip politics and ecological philosophy through how and what she creates.
+Her work is underpinned by a crip politics that embraces and celebrates disability as a valid and valuable lifeway.
+Her work is philosophically based in ecological thinking that acknowledges human's unavoidable entanglements in nonhuman life.
+Her intention is to practice crip politics and ecological philosophy through how and what she creates.

 bottom of page